mishaurooj/Birds-Qatar-Task/v1/readme.md

   pipit_policy: combine_anthus_report
 ```

-For the new PhD experiment, leave `separate_if_exact` so an exact BirdNET `Anthus similis` result can remain Long-billed Pipit while other `Anthus` detections map to `Pipit Spp.`.
+For the new experiment, leave `separate_if_exact` so an exact BirdNET `Anthus similis` result can remain Long-billed Pipit while other `Anthus` detections map to `Pipit Spp.`.

-## FIX2 Windows Kaggle training note
+## Windows Kaggle training note

 If you see repeated mpg123 `dequantization failed`, `part2_3_length`, or Xing warnings while `03_train_kaggle114.py` runs, stop that old run and create the training WAV cache first: